xOffense: An Autonomous Multi-Agent Framework for Penetration Testing with Domain-Adapted Large Language Models: Abstract

 \section{Abstract}

-Penetration testing (pentest) is essential for assessing the security of computer systems, yet conventional automated approaches using Machine Learning (ML), Deep Learning (DL) or Reinforcement Learning (RL) remain limited by simplified action spaces, high computational costs and weak reasoning across the multi-stage process of reconnaissance, vulnerability analysis and exploitation.
-Recent frameworks such as PentestGPT, VulnBot attempt to leverage large language models (LLMs) but face challenges of high cost, scalability and adaptability in complex workflows.
-This motivates the transition from monolithic models toward agentic AI systems, where multiple specialized agents collaborate to complete pentest tasks with higher efficiency and accuracy.
-This work introduces xOffense, an AI-driven, multi-agent penetration testing framework that shifts the process from labor-intensive, expert-driven manual efforts to fully automated, machine-executable workflows capable of scaling seamlessly with computational infrastructure.
-At its core, xOffense leverages a fine-tuned, mid-scale open-source LLM (Qwen3-32B) to drive reasoning and decision-making in penetration testing.
-The framework assigns specialized agents to reconnaissance, vulnerability scanning, and exploitation, with an orchestration layer ensuring seamless coordination across phases.
-Fine-tuning on Chain-of-Thought penetration testing data further enables the model to generate precise tool commands and perform consistent multi-step reasoning.
-We evaluate xOffense on two rigorous benchmarks: AutoPenBench and AI-Pentest-Benchmark.
-The results demonstrate that xOffense consistently outperforms contemporary methods, achieving a sub-task completion rate of 79.17\%, decisively surpassing leading systems such as VulnBot and PentestGPT.
-These findings highlight the potential of domain-adapted mid-scale LLMs, when embedded within structured multi-agent orchestration, to deliver superior, cost-efficient, and reproducible solutions for autonomous penetration testing.
+Penetration testing plays a critical role in assessing the security of modern information systems; however, existing automated approaches based on machine learning, deep learning, or reinforcement learning remain constrained by simplified action spaces, high computational overhead, and limited reasoning across multi-stage workflows such as reconnaissance, vulnerability analysis, and exploitation.
+Recent large language model (LLM)-based systems have shown promise in addressing these challenges, yet they often rely on large-scale or proprietary models, resulting in high cost, limited scalability, and suboptimal adaptability in complex environments.
+This paper introduces xOffense, an AI-driven multi-agent framework for autonomous penetration testing that transforms traditional expert-driven processes into fully automated and scalable workflows.
+The proposed system leverages a fine-tuned mid-scale open-source LLM to perform structured reasoning and decision-making, while decomposing the pentesting pipeline into specialized agents responsible for reconnaissance, vulnerability scanning, and exploitation.
+An orchestration mechanism coordinates inter-agent collaboration to ensure coherent multi-phase execution.
+In addition, domain-specific fine-tuning with chain-of-thought penetration testing data enables accurate command generation and consistent multi-step reasoning across tasks.
+The effectiveness of xOffense is validated on two representative benchmarks, AutoPenBench and AI-Pentest-Benchmark.
+Experimental results demonstrate that the proposed framework consistently outperforms existing LLM-based approaches, achieving a sub-task completion rate of 79.17\% and surpassing state-of-the-art systems in both effectiveness and reliability.
+These results highlight that integrating domain-adapted mid-scale LLMs within a structured multi-agent architecture can provide a cost-efficient, scalable, and reproducible solution for autonomous penetration testing, offering a practical direction for deploying intelligent cybersecurity systems in real-world settings.